 Please, try again in a couple of minutes

 Carpal tunnel syndrome is caused by pressure on the median nerve.

-There is no single cause in many cases.
+Many times, there is no single cause of carpal tunnel syndrome.
+Or the cause may not be known.
 It may be that a combination of risk factors contributes to the development of the condition.

 - Other medical conditions.
-Certain conditions, such as menopause, obesity, thyroid disorders and kidney failure, may increase your chances of carpal tunnel syndrome.
+Certain conditions, such as thyroid disorders, kidney failure and lymphedema, may increase the chances of getting carpal tunnel syndrome.

 However, the scientific evidence is conflicting and these factors haven't been established as direct causes of carpal tunnel syndrome.

 - Reduce your force and relax your grip.
 If your work involves a cash register or keyboard, for instance, hit the keys softly.

 - Keep your hands warm.
 You're more likely to develop hand pain and stiffness if you work in a cold environment.
-If you can't control the temperature at work, put on fingerless gloves that keep your hands and wrists warm.
+If you can't control the temperature at work, put on fingerless gloves that keep the hands and wrists warm.